Study in London

 How to apply

 The King's College London Study Abroad programme allows students who are currently studying for their degree at an overseas institution to spend either a semester or a full year at King’s.
+They must have completed at least a full year of study before their study abroad at King's.

 Student apply through King's Apply.